ZSR3004/Cell-Tracking/README.md

 2. Select the outputs you want by clicking the checkbox next to each one.

-3. Click the "next" button from the same page.
+3. Click the "Next" button from the same page.

     - Note: A new screen, as shown in figure [FIGUREX], will pop up listing the outputs you want to receive.
 Check and make sure that everything you want is there.